How Long to Spend

 - Bald Eagles: In the fall, Haines has more bald eagles than anywhere else in the world.
 One great place to see them: the Chilkat Bald Eagle Preserve.

 - Mt.
-Ripinski: If you’re fit, the best way to get an overview of Haines is to climb Mt.
-Ripinski, 3,300 feet above Haines.
+Ripinsky: If you’re fit, the best way to get an overview of Haines is to climb Mt.
+Ripinsky, 3,300 feet above Haines.
 From the summit you can see downtown, Ft.
 Seward, and further south down the Chilkat Peninsula.

 - Get on the Water: Kayak the calm waters of Chilkat Lake or ply the waters of Lynn Canal.